aaronsaray/slack-conversation-export/README.md

 - This script does not combine or make the information viewable.
 It just exports the data.
 In the future I might make an interface to do this, but I wouldn't hold your breath. :)

 ## Todo

+- [ ] Better logging configuration for Winston